 It’s brilliant.
 In , Hans Rosling suggests the vast majority of human beings are wrong about the state of the world.
 He shows that his test subjects think the world is poorer, less healthy, and more dangerous than it is.
 Rosling recommends thinking about the world as divided into four levels based on income brackets.
 He suggests 10 instincts that prevent us from seeing real progress in the world: Gap, Negativity, Straight Line, Fear, Size, Generalization, Destiny, Single, Blame, and Urgency.
 This book connects rather well to Elephant in the Brain – another new fave.

 02. A Heartbreaking Work of Staggering Genius

 Chosen by Craig Oldham, designer

 The book that I have most treasured, and that has perhaps influenced me most.
-In the main, A Heartbreaking Work of Staggering Genius is a memoir about a point in Dave Eggers’ life where both his parents passed and he and his sister were left with their younger brother.
+In the main, is a memoir about a point in Dave Eggers’ life where both his parents passed and he and his sister were left with their younger brother.
 Now, what sounds like a grim start to a book is actually a beautifully warm story, one that’s enlightening, exposing, and empathically told.
 Eggers’ wit and prose are sharp, funny, meandering, and groundbreaking.
 It showed to me that writing doesn’t always have to be concrete in its form and function and that play is possible.
 It’s quite a tome, but worth the stretch.